nasa/cumulus/cumulus/docs/ingest_workflows_architecture.md

 The scheduler is responsible for initiating a step function and passing in the relevant data for a collection.
 This is currently configured as an interval for each collection.
 The Scheduler service creates the initial event by combining the collection configuration with the AWS execution context provided by its CloudFormation template.

-**TODO diagram of how task message is built from collection configuration**

 ### Tasks

 A workflow is composed of tasks.
 Each task is responsible for performing a discrete step of the ingest process.
 These can be activities like: